FastMRISliceDataset#

 • subsample_volumes (float) – (optional) proportion of volumes to be randomly subsampled (float between 0 and 1).

-• slice_index (str, int, tuple) – if "all", keep all slices per volume, if int, keep only that indexed slice per volume, if "middle", keep the middle slice.
-If "random", select random slice.
+• slice_index (str, int, tuple) – if "all", keep all slices per volume, if int, keep only that indexed slice per volume, if int or tuple[int], index those slices, if "middle", keep the middle slice, if "middle+i", keep \(2i+1\) about middle slice, if "random", select random slice.
 Defaults to "all".

-• transform_kspace (Callable) – optional transform function for (multicoil) kspace operating on images of shape (…, 2, H, W).
+• transform (Callable) – optional transform function taking in (multicoil) kspace of shape (2, (N,) H, W) and targets of shape (1, H, W).

 • rng (torch.Generator, None) – optional torch random generator for shuffle slice indices